Tetralogy of Fallot Treatment in Delhi

 What Is Tetralogy of Fallot?

-Symptoms of Tetralogy of Fallot in babies may include:
+The Four Components of Tetralogy of Fallot

-- Bluish lips, skin, or nails
+- Bluish skin or lips (cyanosis)

 - Rapid breathing